Introduction

 properties are usually specified before functions.
 They specify conditions that must hold if the function returns successfully. (if_succeeds

 properties are specified before a statement in the body of the function.
 They specify a condition that must be checked inline before the target statement, and can refer to any local variable in scope for the target statement.
-For more details see this section.
+For more details see section.

 All properties allow adding a human-readable message using {:msg "message"}